History of Chelsea F.C. (2022–present): Enzo Maresca

 On 3 June 2024, Enzo Maresca was announced as Pochettino's replacement, with the Italian set to start his term as manager on 1 July 2024.
 Maresca signed a five-year deal with an option to extend for a further year.
 Maresca would be Chelsea's 5th manager under the new Todd Boehly regime in just two years.
 Chelsea had a relatively strong start to the 2024–25 season with 22 points in his first 12 matches in the Premier League.
 On 18 August 2024, his first game in charge ended in a 0–2 home defeat to the champions Manchester City.
 A week later, he achieved his first win as Chelsea manager in the Premier League by thrashing Wolverhampton Wanderers 6–2 thanks to a hat-trick from Noni Madueke and other goals scored by Cole Palmer, Nicolas Jackson and João Félix.
 Better results in following matches, with three consecutive wins over Bournemouth, West Ham and Brighton, led to the best start in a Premier League season by the club since 2021.
 Enzo Maresca was named Premier League Manager of the Month for September 2024 as a result.

-Maresca led Chelsea to win the Conference League in a 4–1 victory over Real Betis in the 2024–25 season in Poland, as they became the first team to win all of the European trophies.
+Maresca led Chelsea to win the Conference League in a 4–1 victory over Real Betis in the 2024–25 season in Poland, as they became the first club to win all four main UEFA competitions, as well as all UEFA Men's competitions.
 On 13 July 2025, he also guided Chelsea to victory in the 2025 FIFA Club World Cup, the first edition of the expanded competition, when Chelsea secured the trophy with a 3–0 win over Champions League winners Paris Saint-Germain in the final.

+On 1 January 2026, it was announced that Maresca was stepping down from his role as Chelsea manager by mutual consent, following tensions with the club's owners.

+Liam Rosenior

+On 6 January 2026, Liam Rosenior was appointed as the new Chelsea head coach on a six-and-a-half-year deal.

+However, on 22 April 2026, Rosenior was sacked with the club 7th following five consecutive defeats in the league and hadn't scored in all of those defeats.
+The club announced assistant Calum McFarlane would take over until the end of the season.

+Calum McFarlane

+On 26 April 2026, Chelsea reached the final of the FA Cup in McFarlane's first game as interim head coach, beating Leeds United 1-0 with Enzo Fernández with the only goal.
+However, they were ultimately beaten 1-0 in the final against Manchester City.

+On 24 May 2026, Chelsea lost 2-1 at home to Sunderland which meant they finished 10th and missed out on European football for the first time since the 2023–24 season.

+Xabi Alonso

+On 18 May 2026, Chelsea announced that Xabi Alonso would become manager on a four-year contract starting from 1 July 2026.